aqiu384/megaten-database/docs/p5r/metaverse.md

 #### Technical Damage
 * When a combatant is afflicted with an ailment certain elemental attacks against them deal Technical damage
     * Burn: Wind and Nuke
-    * Freeze and Shock: Phys and Nuke
+    * Freeze and Shock: Phys, Gun and Nuke
-    * Dizzy and Sleep: All attacks
+    * Dizzy and Sleep: All attacks (except Life/Spirit Drain)
-    * Dizzy, Sleep, and all other ailments: Psy
+    * Forget, Confuse, Fear, Despair, Rage and Brainwash: Psy
 * Deals additional damage as if weakness struck
 * Starts off with only a low chance of knockdown **(Royal)**
-* Can raise entire party's Technical Rank through billiards **(Royal)**
+* Can unlock and raise entire party's Technical Rank through billiards **(Royal)**
+    * Rank 1: Technical damage and chance of causing down remain unchanged
     * Rank 2: Technical damage light boost
-    * Rank 3: Technical damage medium boost
-    * Rank 4: Technical damage heavy boost and medium chance of causing down
+    * Rank 3: Technical damage medium boost and high chance of causing down
-    * Rank 5: Technical damage severe boost and guaranteed chance of causing down
+    * Rank 4: Technical damage severe boost and guaranteed chance of causing down
 * Reading "Knowing the Heart" unlocks additional combos for party **(Royal)**
     * Forget: Elec
     * Confusion: Gun and Wind
     * Fear: Ice
+    * Despair: Curse
     * Rage: Fire
     * Brainwash: Bless